Local Fr\'echet functional regression in manifolds from time-correlated bivariate curve data: Local linear Fr echet regression for Hilbert-valued response and regressors

 in terms of the slope operator $\mathcal{A},$ providing the Fr\'echet derivative of $m.$

 The functional value $m(x_{0})$ and operator $\mathcal{A}$ can be estimated by solving the following local linear minimization problem:

 where, from equation (\ref{slor}),

-Here, $K$ is a probability density and $B_{n}$ is a bandwidth parameter indexed by the sample size $n,$ with $B_{n}\to 0,$ as $n\to \infty.$ For simplification purposes in the derivation of the projection least--squares local linear Fr\'echet functional predictor, without loss of generality, we assume that $\mathcal{A}$ is a self--adjoint positive compact operator on $\mathcal{H},$ admitting the following pure point spectral diagonal expansion:
+Here, $K$ is a probability density and $B_{n}$ is a bandwidth parameter indexed by the sample size $n,$ with $B_{n}\to 0,$ as $n\to \infty.$ We assume that the Fr\'echet derivative operator $\mathcal{A}$ is a self--adjoint compact operator on $\mathcal{H},$ admitting the following pure point spectral diagonal expansion:

+where $\{\phi_{k},\ k\geq 1\}$ and $\{\lambda_{k}(\mathcal{A}),\ k\geq 1\}$ respectively denote the eigenfunctions and eigenvalues of $\mathcal{A}.$ \begin{remark}The existence of a bounded Fr\'echet derivative operator means that the local behavior of the regression operator is dominated by a bounded linear operator.
+A typical example is the exponential operator which admits a Fr\'echet derivative, capturing local slope changes.
+The additional condition of compactness of the Fr\'echet derivative does not suppose a strong restriction, which is understood as the local linear approximation of the regression operator ignores (or dampens) variations at high frequency dimensions of the Hilbert space.
+The symmetry assumption can be ignored, since under compactness assumption, the singular value decomposition holds beyond the self-adjoint condition. \end{remark}